 14. In the unlikely event that the relationship between the adviser of studies and student breaks down irrevocably the Faculty Manager should be contacted to request that the Faculty reallocate the student to an alternative adviser.

 15. Training will be available annually for members of advisory teams.
-This training will be provided by Human Resource and Organisational Development.
+This training will be provided by Human Resources and Organisation Development.
 The Deputy Principal (Education and Students) will convene an informal meeting of all senior advisers at least once a year to highlight good practice, discuss issues of common concern and review the operation of the advisory teams.

 16. Advisers will be supported by the Student Programmes Office who can be contacted by email at email@example.com or on ext.
 6685.